rakoth-gri/gri_slider/readme.md

 #### 3. A few words about customizing html markup of gri-slider:

-In the markup below you see a recommended structure with pre-prepared html classes and id's.
+Below, you see a recommended structure with pre-prepared html classes and ides.
 Almost all element's selectors are cooperated with source-code files!
 Please, Do not change it!
 <br>
-But, You can easily change the icon-font tags or add your img tags:
+You can customize gri-slider__prev_el, gri-slider__next-el elements - by adding your own icons or svg:**

 ```html
 <!-- NOTE!
 All selectors that provide working functionality have remained unchanged -->